sebastienroy/shutter_speed_tester/README.md

 ## Accuracy test methods
 The accuracy of the Baby Shutter Tester mark II is checked using
-- the geometrical test method described in the ISO-516-2014 standard
+- the geometrical test method described in the ISO-516-2014 standart
 - [a dedicated benchmark](https://github.com/sebastienroy/shutter_meta_tester).

 ## Where to buy